Shatavari for Menopause: An Ayurvedic Guide to Relief and Hormonal Balance

 Written by Ann Pallis, Ayurvedic Practitioner in Ashburton, Melbourne.

 Disclaimer: This blog post is for Ayurveda informational purposes only and does not constitute medical advice.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
-Please consult with a qualified healthcare professional before using Shatavari or any other herbal remedy.
+Please consult with a qualified healthcare professional before using Shatavari or any other herbal remedies.

 REFERENCES